To learn more about why WordPress is the most widely distributed CMS technology in the world, go here:

 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(After Content Management Systems, website owners had more control of their content publishing)
+(After CMS, site owners had more control of areas like content publishing)

 When choosing a CMS for your digital business, it’s important to remember that you are the one who needs to be in control.
-If you are a “tech dummy,” you should consider choosing a platform designed for non-technical users.
-Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get things done.
+If you are a “tech dummy,” you should consider choosing a CMS designed for non-technical users.
+Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get even the simplest of things done.

-(You need to be in charge of your online vehicle!)
+(You need to be in control of your online vehicle!)

-The WordPress Content Management System puts you in complete control of your online business presence …
+The WordPress Content Management System puts you 100% in charge of your digital business presence …

-As we explain in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their digital presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As we explain in our WordPress Guide For Beginners, WordPress allows non-technical users to be in complete control of their online business presence and makes the need to outsource most technical areas of your website management to technical experts optional.